linagora/linid-im-api-corelib/docs/plugins/create-provider-plugin.md

-# Creating a Provider Plugin for Directory Manager API
+# Creating a Provider Plugin for Identity Manager API

-This guide walks you through the steps to create a **Provider Plugin** using the `dm-api-core` library.
+This guide walks you through the steps to create a **Provider Plugin** using the `linid-im-api-corelib` library.
 A provider plugin is responsible for implementing the persistence and retrieval logic for a specific data source (e.g., LDAP, SQL, API, etc.).